luaguides

 Basic Traversal

-When you call next with nil as the index, it returns the first key-value pair:
+When you call next with nil as the index, it returns the first key-value pair.
+The order of that first pair is implementation-dependent and may vary between Lua versions or even between runs in some embedded contexts.

 local t = {name = "Alice", age = 30, city = "London"}